-One miscalculates if the view is that Army thinking that tricked Master Sergeant Stanly into agreeing to be a participant in a chemical warfare clothing program and secretly injecting him with LSD ended with that incident.
+One miscalculates if the view is that the Army that tricked Master Sergeant Stanly into agreeing to be a participant in a chemical warfare clothing program by secretly injecting him with LSD no longer exists.
 The Army's window dressing on informed consent exhibited with Stanly in 1958 presented itself again on May 21, 2013 with a MEDCOM policy statement for commanders and regional medical commands.
-The memorandum provides insight on the Army's tactical thinking on antidepressants and is congruent with the service's whitewashing of antidepressant induced suicidality.
+That recent memorandum provides insight on the Army's tactical thinking on antidepressants and is congruent with the service's whitewashing of antidepressant induced suicidality.

 The Army's tactical thinking exhibited in the memorandum incorporates antidepressants into the broader subject of drug abuse.
 Mixing the two as MEDCOM did presented a cogent medical approach to prescription drug abuse.
-It failed, however, in calling attention to the far more serious problem of suicidality and antidepressant safety.
+It failed, however, to call attention to the far more serious problem of suicidality and antidepressant safety.

-The MEDCOM memo's stated purpose was to prevent overdose and manage soldiers' "polypharmacy," The Army's injection of antidepressants into this mix was not without
+The MEDCOM memo's stated purpose was to prevent overdose and manage soldiers' "polypharmacy," The Army's injection of antidepressants into this mix was not without some historical bases.
+SSRIs were originally sold on the basis they not only treated depression, but that they were extraordinarily safe from accidental overdose leading to death.
+SSRIs, particularly those with short half-lives, possess anxiety indications as well that increases the risk of physical dependence and habit forming usage.